 Judged Photography Competition & Exhibition

-Photography entries will be accepted at the Charleston Area Convention Center on Monday and Tuesday, April 29 and 30, from noon to 7:00pm.
-Artists should note there is a new drop-off location for entries.
+Fine art and photography entries will be accepted at the Charleston Area Convention Center at 5001 Coliseum Drive, North Charleston, on Monday and Tuesday, May 2 and 3, from noon to 7:00pm.
 Entries should be delivered to the Exhibit Hall loading dock at the rear of the Convention Center, which can be accessed from Amsterdam Street via West Montague Avenue.
 A map and directions are included in the prospectus.
 Artists may enter any combination of categories with a maximum of four entries total.
-A non-refundable fee of $5 per entry is due at drop-off.
+A non-refundable fee of $10 per fine art entry and $5 per photography entry is due at drop-off.

 The Judged Fine Art and Photography Exhibitions are free and open to the public throughout the entirety of the North Charleston Arts Fest.
-Viewing times are Wednesday, May 1, 6:00-8:00pm, Thursday through Saturday, May 2-4, 10:00am–6:00pm, and Sunday, May 5, Noon-6:00pm.
-Award winners will be acknowledged at a free public reception in the Exhibit Hall on Wednesday, May 1, 6:00-8:00pm.
-Musical entertainment will be provided by Coastal Chamber Musicians and wine and refreshments will be served.
-The public is welcome to attend.
-A new Arts Fest event called the Exhibition Encore will be held on Sunday, May 5, from noon-6pm.
+Viewing times are Wednesday, May 4, 6:00-8:00pm, Thursday through Saturday, May 5-7, 10:00am–6:00pm, and Sunday, May 8, Noon-5:00pm.
+Award winners will be acknowledged at Arts Fest Opening Celebration in the Exhibit Hall on Wednesday, May 4, 6:00-8:00pm.
+The free public celebration features food, music, a free raffle, live painting demonstration, and more, set among the hundreds of pieces of artwork on display.
+The Exhibition Encore will be held on Sunday, May 8, from 2-5pm.
 This free event serves as a closing reception and celebration of these exhibitions, allowing patrons to view the artwork in a festive atmosphere and make final decisions on purchases.
-In addition to the vast array of artwork on display, the event offers musical entertainment, live art demonstrations, hands-on activities, and more.
+In addition to the vast array of artwork on display, the event offers musical entertainment, a live art demonstration, and complimentary “bubbles and bites.”

-The North Charleston Arts Fest, set for May 1-5, has matured into one of the most comprehensive arts festivals in the state of South Carolina with a schedule that offers something for everyone, including concerts, theatre presentations, children’s programs, dance performances, workshops, demonstrations, exhibitions, public art installations, and much more.
+The 2022 North Charleston Arts Fest, set for May 4-8, will mark the events 39th year.
+The festival schedule offers something for all to enjoy, including concerts, comedy, dance performances, exhibitions, children’s programs, and more.
+All festival events and activities are FREE.
 For more information about the Arts Fest, to download the prospectus for the Judged Fine Art and Judged Photography Competitions & Exhibitions, or for details on vending opportunities, visit NorthCharlestonArtsFest.com.
 For more information about other exhibition opportunities offered by the City of North Charleston Cultural Arts Department, visit the Arts & Culture section of the City’s website, northcharleston.org, or call 843-740-5854.